 2.3 Bottom Up Estimation

-As the project progresses, we gain more insight into the projects.
-When we have sufficient details, we can do the bottom up estimate.
-That is to say, when we know the activities within a work package, we add up the individual activities estimates and compare with the top down estimate of the parent work package.
+As the project progresses, we gain more insight into the project.
+When we have sufficient details, we can do the bottom-up estimate.
+That is to say, when we know the activities within a work package, we add up the individual activities estimates and compare them with the top-down estimate of the parent work package.
 Then we can add up the work package level costs to arrive at the module level and then to the project level.

 2.4 Three Point Estimation

-From the Optimistic, Pessimistic and Most likely values are estimated, a single point estimate estimate is worked out by applying any one of the formulas;
+From the Optimistic, Pessimistic, and Most likely values are estimated, a single point estimate is worked out by applying any one of the formulas;

-In multiple projects, I have successfully applied combination of Delphi and three point very successfully.
+In multiple projects, I have successfully applied a combination of Delphi and three-point very successfully.
 Here are the steps;

 - Expert team formation